EN

 (Photo: moon bridge reflection ~ metaphor for balance & healing)

 C.G.
-Jung wrote "The privilege of a lifetime is to become who you truly are."
-To do that we must face our deepest fears and embrace our powers.
-Your treasure lies in the place you fear the most.
-I invite you to discover how the ways you were not held may be where you hold yourself back.
-Like the lotus we too have the ability to rise from the mud, bloom out of the darkness and radiate into the world
+Jung wrote, "The privilege of a lifetime is to become who you truly are."
+To achieve this, we must confront our deepest fears and embrace our true powers.
+In the realm of chronic illness counseling, for instance, your treasure often lies in the places you fear the most.
+I invite you to explore how the ways you were not held may be where you hold yourself back, especially through psychodynamic therapy or trauma-informed therapy.
+Like the lotus, we too have the ability to rise from the mud, bloom out of darkness, and radiate into the world.

 (photo: white lotus symbolizing resilience & transformation)